minio/docs/source/administration/console/managing-deployment.rst

 --------

 The :guilabel:`Settings` section provides an interface for viewing and retrieving :ref:`configuration settings <minio-server-configuration-settings>` for all MinIO Servers in the deployment.
+Use the buttons to :guilabel:`Export` and :guilabel:`Import` the settings between deployments.

 This section contains the following subsections.